James Gordon Legge: Early military career

-On his return to Australia, Legge was granted the rank of brevet major, in 1903 was made secretary to the committee drafting the Defence Act, and in 1904 was made an honorary aide-de-camp of the Governor General.
+On his return to Australia, Legge was granted the rank of brevet major, in 1903 was made secretary to the committee drafting the Defence Act, and in 1904 was made an honorary aide-de-camp of the governor general.
 In the same year he published a handbook on military law.
 Then on 1 September 1904, he was promoted to major and given the post of Deputy Assistant Adjutant General at Second Military District Headquarters in Sydney.

 With the advent of the second Deakin government, Legge began to work directly under the Minister for Defence Thomas Ewing as chief planner for a complete refoundation of the Commonwealth's land forces on the basis of compulsory military training.
 "He was now the favourite man-at-arms of Deakin and the Minister of Defence".

 In 1907, he began working with Colonel William Bridges at Army Headquarters in Melbourne.
 With the rank of temporary lieutenant colonel, Legge was appointed Quartermaster General and a member of the Military Board in January 1909.
 He was promoted to the substantive rank of lieutenant colonel on 17 December 1909, the military Board failure to endorse his promotion.

 When Field Marshal Lord Kitchener visited Australia in December 1909, Legge worked very closely with him.
 The Defence Scheme that became known as Kitchener's Defence Scheme had largely developed by Legge.
 From March 1910 to June 1911, Legge served as Director of Operations as well as Quartermaster General.

 In January 1912, Legge was designated Australian Representative on the Imperial General Staff in London.
 Legge sent information back to Australia regarding Japanese military capabilities.
 He observed the British Army, and was particularly impressed with the Royal Flying Corps, and helped speed up the arrangements for the establishment of an Australian Flying Corps.
+In June he was made a CMG.
+In July he was attached to the general staff and was granted the local rank of lieutenant colonel while employed in this role.